wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/index.rst

 Wazuh provides access to an updated WPK repository for each new release.
 All available WPK files can be found :doc:`here <./wpk-list>`.

 Custom repositories may also be added by following the steps described in :doc:`Adding custom repository <./custom-repository>`.

-.. note:: Since v4.1.0, the upgrade procedure is performed by the :ref:`Agent upgrade module<agent-upgrade-module>`.